MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-ruby.md

     `Gem install bundler`
 - If not available, create a subscription and save the subscription ID to be used later.
 Instructions to create a subscription are [here](../operator/azure-stack-subscribe-plan-provision-vm.md).
 - Create a service principal and save its ID and secret.
 Instructions to create a service principal for Azure Stack are [here](../operator/azure-stack-create-service-principals.md).
-- Make sure your service principal has contributor/owner role on your subscription.
+- Make sure your service principal has the contributor/owner role assigned on your subscription.
 Instructions on how to assign role to service principal are [here](../operator/azure-stack-create-service-principals.md).

 ## Install the Rubygem packages